-I am NOT using my outdoor furnace this Winter, how do I winterize my outdoor wood furnace?
+I am NOT using my outdoor furnace this Winter, how do I winterize it?

 We received this question from two customers this Fall so we figured we would post a blog article about it.
 Yes, this is uncommon, but this must be done very carefully…

-If you plan to NOT use your outdoor furnace this winter, and you want to shut it down for the entire winter and protect it, and you are therefore asking the question “How do I do this?”, then these are some important things to consider.
+If you plan to NOT use your outdoor wood boiler this winter, and you want to shut it down for the entire season and protect it, then you maybe asking the question “How do I do this?”, then these are some important things to consider.

-First, if you are reading this article, let me congratulate you for your diligence in maintaining your furnace and making sure it is properly cared for during the winter months, particularly if you are not going to use it.
+First, if you are reading this article, let me congratulate you for your diligence in maintaining your outdoor boiler and making sure it is properly cared for during the winter months, particularly if you are not going to use it.